 We passionately believe in products and technologies that improve well-being, focusing primarily on healthier foodZeynep Yalim Uzun, chief marketing officer of Beko.

-The news fascinates me particularly, if you count how many times I had to throw a salad for having kept it just a little longer in the fridge, failing the appointment with a tureen.
+The news fascinates me particularly, if you count how many times I have had to throw a salad for having kept it just a little longer in the fridge, failing the appointment with a tureen.

 Harvest Fresh technology will be available on select models of the Turkish company starting next year.